Fantorangen: History

 The character Fantorangen featured in an episode of Lilyhammer in which it was stolen from the prop store at the TV studios and used to entertain children and the twins at their birthday party.
 In the 2021 James Bond film No Time to Die, Mathilde watches Fantorangen on TV while James Bond makes her breakfast.

 Setting

 Initially Fantorangen lived in a submarine in the ocean in a universe where he lived with four of his friends one of them being Kuraffen, who has been his friend since 2002.
 They told stories about growing up in the jungle, and their experiences with friends in the sea.
 At that time, Fantorangen's favorite food was introduced as sjøbanan ("sea-banana").

 The big change came with the new program in 2010 that led to significant changes in setting.
 Gone was the submarine, and in its place there was a kind of Caribbean pirate atmosphere of jungle and pirate ship.
 This was, however, limited in duration, and in 2011 was replaced by a simpler set design based on a nest in which Fantorangen lives.

+Critical response

+The program has been commended for the quality of its pacing and content, scoring a score of 20/20 by the Kids' Slow Media Project.